PlethoraChutney/model-building-tools/README.md

 are printed to the terminal, and a chimeraX `.cxc` command file is generated to mutate all mismatches to the FASTA sequence.

-Known mutations can be given in mutation `.txt` files, with one mutation per line.
-If you're using multiple mutants off the same construct, this'll save you from having to make a bunch of FASTAs.

 You'll need to tell the script which chain belongs to which belongs to which FASTA.
 If your protein.fasta is: